kawaicheung/book-on-naming-things/manuscript/0_C_TidyingUp.md

 Because all text was submitted, stored, and returned as Markdown, there wasn't a need to note that anywhere in a name.
 This is how we started things in the next version of DoneDone (which was an iterative refactoring of the original version's codebase).
 So, the various references to `body` remained.

 About two-thirds of the way through developing the new version, I realized that storing everything as Markdown was becoming a crutch.
-We had introduced a WYSIWYG editor which would replace the Markdown editor we had been using.
+We had introduced a WYSIWYG editor which would replace the Markdown editor we had been using, while providing more sophisticated style and formatting options.

 Initially, I thought the best approach to implementing the new editor was to force the editor to convert HTML into Markdown before submitting it into the codebase.
 This way, I wouldn't have to make wholesale changes to existing code.
-But, a _reliable_ HTML-to-Markdown converter is, I'd come to find, a veritable oxymoron.
+But, Markdown has a much more limited set of formatting options by design.
+So, depending on the nature of the text, once the text was converted to Markdown, some of the styling was lost for good.
+Trying to hack through these issues is an exercise for the mildly masochist.

 Eventually, I came to terms with the fact that the easier approach was to have my backend code accept HTML instead of Markdown.
 But, this would only be true for certain text -- namely the ones that originate from a WYSIWYG editor in the application.
 There were other bits of text (most of which is generated behind the scenes), that still were being stored and served as Markdown.
-Further complicatin things, there were a few places in my code where the new HTML text still had to be converted to Markdown.
-Specifically, to send Slack notifications, I had to convert text originating from the editor to Markdown because that's how the Slack endpoint was still expecting its text.
+Further complicating things, there were a few places in my code where the new HTML text still had to be converted to Markdown.
+Specifically, to send Slack notifications, I had to convert text originating from the editor to Markdown (knowing full-well this means losing some of the styling) because that's how the Slack endpoint expects the text.

 However, the fact that some text was stored as HTML and other text was stored as Markdown wasn't a big deal.
 Keeping track of whether a particular method parameter or a particular class property would be in HTML or Markdown was.
 This was an issue up and down all the layers of my code.